japp47/splitwise/README.md

-# splitwise
+# Splitwise
-A simple DSA Graph algorithm implemented in real life apllication
+A simple DSA Graph algorithm implemented in real life apllication!
+Go to master branch